AaronJohnson02/AaronJohnson02/readme.md

 - 🔭 I’m currently persuing a Bachelors in Computer Science at Christ (Deemed To Be) University.
 - 🌱 I’m currently learning Python.
-- 🚀 I'm interested in Machine Learning and IoT
+- 🚀 I'm interested in Machine Learning and Front-End Development
 ___

 ### Contact Me 📱